mvfki/gitUpstreamTracker/README.md

 ## To start

+First of all, as I really love the hide-to-tray UI feature, which only works on Windows OS, only Windows is supported (for now?).

 Although there are easy ways to send a email from Python, I prefer using an official, authorized and safe way to access personal email.
 So here I adopted Gmail OAuth2 method.
 As it is, of course you need to also have a Gmail account.

 ### Step 1
-You need these dependencies (run in shell/command line)
+You need these dependencies (run in command line/IPython IDLE)
 ```{shell}
 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
 ```
 Other necessary dependencies includes: `urllib beautifulsoup4 tkinter email`, which you may already have in your environment.

+> Be sure to check the environment you are using. e.g. If they are installed from IPython IDLE, it is usually written into Anaconda environment as default.
+If you encounter an `ImportError` from other platforms, make sure to run with conda activated.
 ### Step 2
 You will want to visit [Gmail API Python Quickstart](https://developers.google.com/gmail/api/quickstart/python).